Last Updated on December 21, 2021 by Shivanandana Hegde

-Mine is Socket G2 / rPGA988B and processor is Sandy Bridge architecture.
-Which means, the replacement processor should be a processor compatible with this particular socket and micro-architecture.
+Mine is Socket G2 / rPGA988B and the processor is Sandy Bridge architecture.
+This means, the replacement processor should be a processor compatible with this particular socket and micro-architecture.

 Step 3: You need to get technical.
 Find a compatible processor to upgrade.

-Though there are plenty of tempting QM (quad cores) , I wanted to go with same wattage (power) and wanted to be on safer side.
+Though there are plenty of tempting QM (quad cores), I wanted to go with the same wattage (power) and wanted to be on the safer side.

-There is also websites that’ll give you an approximation of comparative performance.
+There are also websites that’ll give you an approximation of comparative performance.
 Like this one – Versus.com/i32330mvsi72640m

 Step 4: Just do it.
 This is how I upgraded my laptop processor

 Dismantle your laptop, find the processor and replace it.
-There are plenty of YouTube videos which show how to dismantle a laptop correctly.
+There are plenty of YouTube videos that show how to dismantle a laptop correctly.
 Find your model.